Heart4sides/DigitalGarden/src/site/notes/ATLAS/Typology MOC/Axis.md

 ## Temples in Axis
 - [[ATLAS/Typology MOC/Soul Temple\|soul]] - [[ATLAS/Typology MOC/Body Temple\|body]]
 - [[ATLAS/Typology MOC/Heart Temple\|heart]] - [[ATLAS/Typology MOC/Mind Temple\|mind]]

+## Personal Observations
+The Axis implies that one function is preferred to the other.
+One function protects the other.